 I have no vested interest or partnerships with mutual funds or ETF companies; this is purely an educational research article.
-However, I have a great index ETF investing strategy that helps you beat the market if you are interested.
+However, I have a great index ETF investing strategy that helps you beat the market if interested.

 ETFs vs. mutual funds